 The net result of this will be repulsion.
 The rogue planet will either be ejected from the solar system or captured by it.

 If captured, the newcomer will push and jockey for position.
-It will seek an orbit in harmony with all the other planets.
+It will seek an orbit in harmony with the other planets.
 This may require other planets to change their orbits to allow for the newcomer.

 There will be chaos, but it will be relatively short lived.
 The combination of electrical repulsion and gravitational attraction acts like a shock absorber.
 The rogue planet will be rained in.
 It may not take more than a few decades to integrate the newcomer into the solar system.

 After a few thousand years, it will be as if the rogue planet has always been a member of the family.
-However, some evidence of a violent past will remain.
+However, evidence of a violent past will remain.